SaiNithesh/sap-community-developer-june-challenge-hana-multimodel/challenges/week4.md

 2. Start (if needed) and open the dev space in the SAP Business Application Studio that you set up earlier.

-3. Get the week 4 notebooks `week4_*.ipynb` from the repository's [notebooks/challenges/](https://github.com/SAP-samples/sap-community-developer-challenge-hana-multimodel/tree/main/notebooks/challenges) directory.
+3. Get the week 4 notebooks `week4_*.ipynb` from the repository's [notebooks/challenges/](https://github.com/SAP-samples/sap-community-developer-challenge-hana-multimodel/tree/main/notebooks/challenges) directory into your project in the BAS dev space.

 You can use the Git extension in the SAP Business Aplication Studio (BAS), or Git commands in the terminal: